Effective Date of Registration (EDR): change of EDR to an earlier date

 - take account of all the relevant factors

 - don’t allow any irrelevant factors to prejudice your judgement

 - weigh the impact (if any) on overall tax yield of granting the request against the impact on the business of refusing the request.

 You should keep a written record of every decision - this is particularly important where you have refused the request.
 This should include the factors you considered and any other relevant information that you took into account.
 Save the record to EF so that, if the trader appeals against your decision, your appeals team colleagues will be able to see how you reached it.

 You should discuss cases of difficulty with your team leader.
-In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Registration and Accounting Policy team.
+In cases of doubt, or where you feel that there is a need to do so, you should submit a Technical Advice Request (TAR) with full details and a reasoned recommendation to the VAT Advisory policy team.

 If you do grant the trader’s request, the new EDR date must not be more than four years earlier than the current date.

 Additionally, there will be circumstances in which you need to correct an EDR (rather than change an EDR at the trader’s request).
 These will occur when:

 - there has been an element of Departmental error with regard to the EDR when the trader’s application was originally processed

 - you are dealing with a belated notification case and the trader is already registered

 - an assurance visit reveals that a trader should have been registered before their recorded EDR.